 In some cases, an occupational disease claim can be made if certain employment duties aggravate an existing illness.
 The process for proving this claim is the same as the standard occupational disease claim.

 Have you contracted an illness due to a workplace incident?
-The Law Offices of Nathaniel F. Hansford, LLC can help you file a claim.
+Hansford McDaniel LLC can help you file a claim.
 Our attorneys are dedicated to providing efficient, unique service to each client.

 Call our firm today at 770-922-3660 or contact us online for a case evaluation.